dreamportdev/Osdev-Notes/Build_Process/README.md

 There are other make-like tools out there (xmake, nmake) but these are less popular, and therefore less standardized.
 For the lowest common denominator we'll stick with the original GNU make.

-This section may expand to include other build systems (meson, cmake) soon.
+This section may expand to include other build systems (meson, cmake) one day.
+For now we'll just cover makefiles as they're the lowest common denominator.

 ## Quick Addendum: Easily Generating a Bootable ISO
 There are more details to this, however most bootloaders will provide a tool that lets you create a bootable iso, with the kernel, the bootloader itself and any other files you might want.
-For grub this is `grub-mkrescue` and limine provides `limine-install` for version 2.x or `limine-desploy` for version 3.x.
+For grub this is `grub-mkrescue` and limine provides `limine-install` for version 2.x or `limine-deploy` for version 3.x.

 - Depends on bootloader, assume grub for now (grub-mkrescue).
 Also make reference to limine-install.
 - Talk about xorisso.